anchetaWern/anchetawern.github.io/source/_posts/2014-02-25-a-whirlwind-tour-of-web-developer-tools-package-managers.markdown

 This installs the package under the `node_modules` folder in your working directory.

-You can install packages using the above method but the preferred method is to create a `package.json` file in which you specify all the dependencies of your current project:
+You can install packages using the above method but the preferred method is to create a `package.json` file in which you specify all the dependencies of your current project.
+This allows you to easily install and manage the dependencies of your project using only the `npm install` command.
+Here's an example `package.json` file which depends on `express` and `jade`:

 ```
 {